Skip to content

 Name Type Description Default

-Polygon to compute the medial lines of.
+GeoDataFrame containing polygons to compute medial lines for.

 required